Does the house you're buying have planning permission?

 Cost of reversion or alteration

-The council may enforce a building control or planning order against the property.
-The new owner would then need to pay for the cost of returning the building to the state it was in before the work ("reversion").
+The local authority may enforce a building control or planning order against the property.
+As the new owner, you would need to pay for the cost of returning the building to the state it was in before the work ("reversion").

-Alternatively, the owner may have to pay to bring the work in line with current planning and building regulations.
+You may also have to pay to bring the work in line with current planning and building regulations.

 Diminution of value